jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_deprecated.md

 * Spotlight Enterprise does not support installation of the Spotlight Client on the Windows Vista operating system.
 * Spotlight Enterprise does not support installation of the Spotlight Client and Spotlight Diagnostic Server on 32bit operating systems.
+* Spotlight Enterprise Views have been deprecated in favor of Federation and Connection Views.

 {% include links.html %}